Table of Contents

 Briogus | Furious |

-Many wonder how to use these new words in a sentence.
+Many wonder how to use these new words in english with meaning and sentence.
 We have listed down some tips to help words stick in your mind and use them effortlessly while speaking to someone

 - Learn strategically: chunks and scripts.